mljar/bloxs/README.md

 ![](docs/media/several_bloxs.png)

-## Bloxs work great with Mercury
+## Bloxs works great with Mercury

-[Mercury](https://github.com/mljar/mercury) is a framework for converting notebook to interactive web app.
-It adds widgets to the notebook based on YAML config.
-Below is presented a notebook with bloxs and the same notebook served as web app with Mercury.
+[Mercury](https://github.com/mljar/mercury) is a framework for converting notebook to an interactive web app.
+It adds widgets to the notebook based on the YAML config.
+Below is presented a notebook with bloxs and the same notebook served as a web app with Mercury.

 #### The notebook with bloxs